What Does A Real Estate Agent Do?

 - Walk their client through any necessary paperwork

 - Communicate with their client and other parties involved

 - Provide information on the home inspection process

 - Continue to support their client through the closing process

-While both types of agent are involved, each one provides different services to their client.
+While both types of agents are involved, both provide different services to clients.
 One thing to keep in mind is that all real estate agents should be: